-Everyone, and I mean everyone, deserves alone time.
+Everyone and I mean everyone, deserve alone time.
 Your partner might not be into spending every hour of every day with you and that’s quite healthy.

 Even if you are the clingy kind who wouldn’t mind spending every waking hour with your partner, remember space is vital for any relationship.
 So, if he wants to spend a Thursday playing Mortal Kombat on his phone, and you show up in your sexy bikini and beer, you are sordidly violating his alone time.

 And that’s not cool.
-Communicate with your partner about your and his need of a solo time and realize that time spent apart is naturally healthy for a relationship.
+Communicate with your partner about your and his need for solo time and realize that time spent apart is naturally healthy for a relationship.

 10. Fight boundaries

-Set boundaries about how you are going to have a fight.
+Set boundaries about how you are going to fight.
 Do you not like fighting in public?
-Settling disagreements with a lot of yelling and breaking stuff triggers unhealthy spots in your mind?
+Settling disagreements with a lot of yelling and breaking stuff trigger unhealthy spots in your mind?
 How you choose to solve issues is an important boundary to set in a relationship.

 Maybe your partner grew up with constant yelling and bickering of his parents and chooses to sit down and talk rather than scream and yell.
 Maybe you are the kind who chooses to talk about issues a few days later because you need time to cool down.
 Set clear boundaries about how you want to deal with problems in the relationship.
 And mind you, there are ways to fight respectfully as well.